 The Most Common Cash Flow Problem Facing Small Businesses (And How to Solve It)Authored by: Jim Stewart, Founder DocuSend, powered by MTI.

-The incentive to write this article came to me the other day as I was going through my accounts payable and came across an invoice for recycling some electronic equipment.
+The incentive to write this article came to me one day as I was going through my accounts payable and came across an invoice for recycling some electronic equipment.
 I was not familiar with the vendor, but since it was approved by a manager, it had to be paid.
-That's when I noticed the invoice was dated August 3, 2017.
+That's when I noticed the date on the invoice.
 I thought, “Wait a minute—that was eight months ago!
 I'd better take a closer look at this one.”
-Then I saw that the date they picked up the equipment was 5/30/17, two months before the invoice date.
-They even set their payment terms at 21 days, making the due date 8/23/2017.
+Then I saw that the date they picked up the equipment was two months before the invoice date.
+They even set their payment terms at 21 days, making the due date long past.
 I'm surprised they didn't add late fees.

 OK, so they dated their invoice two months after the services were completed, and then waited another eight months to send it.
-I've heard it said that some companies send their invoices before they’re due, some when due, some when overdue, and apparently some never do.
-Who knows?
-Maybe they had so much piled up on their desk it took eight months to find their invoices to mail them.
-This may be close to the truth, as we´ll see.
+I've heard it said that some companies send their invoices before they’re due, some when due, some when overdue, and apparently some never do!

 What’s Going On?

-- Printing and mailing your own invoices is an expensive, painful, tedious, boring, time-consuming, monotonous, wearisome, hated task filled with drudgery.
-And don’t think you can get out of it by emailing them.
-Over 70% of US households prefer to receive a paper bill.*
+The first is that printing and mailing your own invoices is expensive, odious, tedious, monotonous, boring, time-consuming, wearisome, and filled with drudgery.
+No wonder it’s such a hated task.
+And don’t think you can get out of it by emailing your invoices, since the majority of US households prefer to receive a paper bill.*

 You may be saying, “I want to get into the habit of sending invoices for payment quickly, but with my crazy schedule, how do I do that?”

 How can the DocuSend cloud-based mailroom help your cash flow?
 Simple.